0ranga/IGR203-web-server-lab/README.md

 A few other requirements included:
 - save the new micropubs on the server so that data is not lost when server is stopped and relaunched
 - reordering the micropubs based on their date
+- ability to see all the micropubs in a json file at the following route `/micropub`

 ## Installation